I-1-3-25.Processing Cases Under Sections 205(u) and 1631(e)(7) of the Social Security Act (Fraud or Similar Fault “Redeterminations”)

 1. Identification of Cases

-The agency determines when to redetermine cases based on a finding that fraud or similar fault was involved in an individual's application for monthly disability benefits.
-The agency may also receive an OIG referral of information pursuant to section 1129(l) of the Act or information from a criminal prosecutor with jurisdiction over potential or actual related criminal cases.
-Unless the redeterminations apply only at the Office of Disability Adjudication and Review (ODAR) levels, redeterminations may be coordinated with other components.
+SSA will redetermine cases when there is reason to believe that fraud or similar fault was involved in an individual's application for monthly disability benefits.
+Unless the redeterminations apply only at the hearing or Appeals Council levels, redeterminations may be coordinated with other components.

-Except in unusual circumstances where individual case instruction is more appropriate, ODAR will draft specific processing instructions for any group of cases involving the same source(s) believed to have committed fraud or similar fault.
-To meet the “immediacy” requirement, ODAR may initially release instructions in a temporary format such as a memorandum or other established mechanism, but will usually finalize instructions in a Hearings, Appeals and Litigation Law (HALLEX) manual temporary instruction (TI).
+Except in unusual circumstances where individual case instruction is more appropriate, OARO and OHO will draft specific processing instructions for any group of cases involving the same source(s) believed to have committed fraud or similar fault.
+To meet the “immediacy” requirement, OARO and OHO may initially release instructions in a temporary format such as a memorandum or other established mechanism, but will usually finalize instructions in a HALLEX temporary instruction (TI).
 In cases where there is an ongoing criminal investigation, the case-specific HALLEX TI may not be made publicly available.
 However, relevant information will be provided in notices and other SSA communications with the beneficiary or recipient.

 C. Special Adjudication Issues in Redeterminations

-An ODAR adjudicator will give special attention to specific processing instructions for handling allegations of a disabling impairment(s) with onset after the date of the adjudication.
-See HALLEX I-1-3-25 C.3.c. below.
+An adjudicator will give special attention to specific processing instructions for handling allegations of a disabling impairment(s) with onset after the date of the adjudication.
+See HALLEX I-1-3-25 C.4.c. below.

 a.
 Disregarding Evidence